 Most local favorites can be found on Main Avenue and even in the most hidden places, like the Steaming Bean Coffee Shop, tucked below the Irish Embassy bar.
 So when in Durango, make sure to visit some local restaurants and taste some really great, award-winning food.

 Durango locals spend a lot of time outside, particularly on the river and the various lakes that surround the area.
-In the late spring/early summer you’ll find locals readying their rafts and kayaks for spring runoff-- the time of year when snow melts and makes the river surge.
+In the late spring/early summer you’ll find locals readying their rafts and kayaks for spring runoff-- the time of year when the snow melts and makes the river surge.
 Rafting at this time of year is fast and adrenaline-pumping, with exciting whitewater rapids.
 As the summer continues on, days will get hotter and the water will get lower, making for perfect tubing conditions!
 Look for many tubers and stand-up paddle boarders to dot the river in late July and early August; rent your own equipment and join in!

 Our large number of flat water lakes also provide great avenues to enjoy the sun and water.
 Rent a boat or paddleboard at Vallecito Lake, Lemon Reservoir, or Durango's newest body of water, Lake Nighthorse, for a day on the water, or hike to any number of high-altitude lakes for clear, blue water and unparalleled views!